polymerdao/developer-hub/docs/background/polymer.md

 ## 1. Secured by Ethereum

-The rollup-centric roadmap has surfaced as the way forward for the Ethereum ecosystem to tackle its scalability challlenges.
+The rollup-centric roadmap has surfaced as the way forward for the Ethereum ecosystem to tackle its scalability challenges.
 However, this approach hasn’t been without tradeoffs.
 Sharding execution across rollups, while enabling scalability, has come at the expense of creating relatively siloed execution environments that fragment liquidity, confuse end users, and complicate the developer journey.
 Secure composability across Layer 2s has emerged as one of the most significant issues plaguing Ethereum.

 There is currently no _enshrined_ interoperability protocol in the Ethereum ecosystem creating a lack of standardization.
 All of the existing arbitrary messaging bridges (AMBs) are implemented as smart contracts with diverging implementations causing [fragmented composability](interop.md).
 These problems are expected to get worse as we enter a period of exponential growth of L2 launches.

-Realising the potential of introducing an interoperability standard to provide rollup-to-rollup communication (arbitrary message passing) for the Ethereum rollups, Polymer has decided to build as a rollup settling on Ethereum.
+Realizing the potential of introducing an interoperability standard to provide rollup-to-rollup communication (arbitrary message passing) for the Ethereum rollups, Polymer has decided to build as a rollup settling on Ethereum.
 We examine the major benefits below.

-### Increased aligment with the Ethereum community
+### Increased alignment with the Ethereum community

 While inter-ecosystem cross-pollination will likely become more prevalent (we consider ourselves pioneers here importing well-respected Cosmos tech into the Ethereum domain), it's undeniable that the Ethereum ecosystem boast a vibrant community of builders that have great conviction in the different tech stacks available within the Ethereum ecosystem.
-To ensure maximum aligment with these builders when providing them top-class interoperability services, what better way is there than to build on common open-source tech stacks (e.g. OP stack)?
+To ensure maximum alignment with these builders when providing them top-class interoperability services, what better way is there than to build on common open-source tech stacks (e.g. OP stack)?

 ### Trust-minisation by sharing security

-Additonally, there's an important benefit gained with regards to security when an interoperaiblity hub shares a settlement layer with the chains it serves.
-Consider [competing interoperability providers](landscape.md) that have an intermediate validator set or guardian set or oracles inbetween the source and destination chains.
+Additionally, there's an important benefit gained with regards to security when an interoperability hub shares a settlement layer with the chains it serves.
+Consider [competing interoperability providers](landscape.md) that have an intermediate validator set or guardian set or oracles in between the source and destination chains.
 This introduces additional security assumptions that introduce an attack vector associated with potentially much less economic stake.

 Polymer's design as an Ethereum L2, [eliminates this additional trust assumption](../concepts/polymer/tx-flow.md/#security).